 All of this control and sophistication is accomplished in an incredibly efficient manner.
 The Micro-step Servo System can be operated from 12-24 volt DC power source.
-Using 24 volts provides the added advantage of higher slew speeds.
+Using the higher 24 volt power source provides the added advantage of higher slew speeds.